PyroshockStudios/Shard-Tech-4-Docs/docs/reference/scripting/basics/viewports/attachingmainwindow.md

 The easiest solution is to update the render canvas is to use a Window resize callback

+!!! note
+    Prototype code, this code is currently not possible

 ```csharp
 // For window input
 using SDT4.Managed.Input;